Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 ## Constructing fitted model objects

-Now, we want to wrap fitted models in a class so we can write a constructor for fitting data.
-For fitted models, it is traditional to include the formula, the data, and the function call together with the fitted model, so we will put those as attributes in the objects.
+Now, we want to wrap fitted models in a class so we can write a constructor for them.
+For fitted models, it is traditional to include the formula, the data, and the function call together with the fitted model; so we will put those as attributes in the objects.
 The constructor could look like this:

 ```{r}
 blm <- function(formula, b, data, prior = NULL, a = NULL) {